Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Tangent Multilayer Perceptron

 \section{Tangent Multilayer Perceptron}

-In this section, we introduce a ``1x1 convolution'' layer that can transform node features and allows to alter the width, that is, the number of channels, of the network.
-To this end, we transfer ideas from the vector neuron framework~\cite{deng2021vector} to the manifold setting to construct a linear layer on tangent vectors with a subsequent nonlinearity.
+This section introduces a ``1x1 convolution'' layer that can transform node features and alter the network's width.
+To this end, we transfer ideas from the vector neuron framework~\citep{deng2021vector} to the manifold setting to construct a linear layer on tangent vectors with a subsequent nonlinearity.
 Due to the latter, the layer can be stacked to increase the depth.
 Indeed, it works like the well-known multilayer perceptron (MLP).